An explicit finite-memory scheme for approximating and sampling invariant measures of stochastic functional differential equations with infinite delay: Numerical IPM

-By the preceding two lemmas, we hereby present the following theorem, which asserts that the existence and uniqueness of the numerical IPM for the truncated EM numerical solutions and that their convergence to the exact one in $\mathbb{W}_2$.
-For convenience, let $P^{k,\Delta}_{t_n}(\xi, \cdot)$ denotes the transition probability kernel of $V^{\xi,k,\Delta}_{t_n}$ and the Markov semigroup operators corresponding to $V^{\xi,k,\Delta}_{t_n}$ is defined by
+By the preceding two lemmas, we hereby present the existence and uniqueness of the numerical IPM for the truncated EM numerical segment process, as well as its convergence to the exact one in $\mathbb{W}_2$.
+For convenience, let $P^{k,\Delta}_{t_n}(\xi, \cdot)$ denote the transition probability kernel of $V^{\xi,k,\Delta}_{t_n}$ and the Markov semigroup operators associated with $V^{\xi,k,\Delta}_{t_n}$ is defined by